c9obvi/little-toolbox/Github Repo Backup.md

 - The script will run in the background without interrupting your activities.
 - Review the backup periodically to ensure it's running as expected.

-# Combining Wake Up in MacOS + Cron
+# Combining Wake Scheduling in MacOS + Cron
-## Automation with Cron and Wake Scheduling

 To automate the backup process and ensure it runs even when your Mac is asleep, you can set up a cron job and schedule wake-up times using the Terminal.